 Source — Boulder U-Fix-It Clinic, Colorado, USA

-Led by Wayne Seltzer, Boulder U-Fix-It Clinic has since 2013 promoted repair through hosting community repair events. teaching workshops on how to repair basic objects, advocating for Colorado right to repair legislation, publishing articles, and more.
+Wayne Seltzer created the Teaching Lamp Repair Kit and Teaching Slide Deck.
+Wayne leads Boulder U-Fix-It Clinic, which has since 2013 promoted repair through hosting community repair events. teaching workshops on how to repair basic objects, advocating for Colorado right to repair legislation, publishing articles, and more.

 Your Input Is Really Valuable!